dantleech/blog/content/posts/2025/15-11-space.md

 blocked in every direction:

 - I want to align my code with the codebase.
-- The codebase has no "space" for the code I want to write.
+- But it has no "space" for the code I want to write.
+- It has no _direction_ - i.e. clear and universally adopted precedents.
 - It's chaotic.

 I kindof appreciate the idea behind the `Infrastructure` and `Domain`